bevyengine/bevy/release-content/migration-guides/render_startup.md

 - `UiMaterialPipeline<M>`
 - `UiTextureSlicePipeline`

-The vast majority of cases for initializing render resources look like so:
+The vast majority of cases for initializing render resources look like so (in Bevy 0.16):

 ```rust
 impl Plugin for MyRenderingPlugin {